Rok-G/Power-BI-Tableau/README.md

-# World Life Expectancy Data Analysis Project
+# 🌍 World Life Expectancy Data Analysis Project

-## Overview
+## 📊 Overview

-This project focuses on exploring, cleaning, and analyzing the World Life Expectancy dataset.
-Our goal is to uncover insights into global health trends, specifically looking at factors like life expectancy, GDP, adult mortality, and BMI across different countries and years.
+This project dives deep into **exploring**, **cleaning**, and **analyzing** the World Life Expectancy dataset.
+Our aim is to uncover insightful trends about global health, focusing on factors like life expectancy, GDP, adult mortality, and BMI across various countries over time.

-## Features

-- **Data Cleaning**: Identification and removal of duplicate records, handling missing values, and ensuring data integrity.
-- **Exploratory Data Analysis (EDA)**: Analysis of trends in life expectancy, relationships between GDP and health metrics, and other statistical analyses.
-- **Visualization**: Graphical representation of key findings and trends.

-## Technologies Used
+## 💻 Technologies Used

-- MySQL for database management and query execution.
+- **MySQL** for robust database management and sophisticated query execution.
-- Python for data manipulation and visualization (if applicable).
+- **Python** for powerful data manipulation and striking visualizations (if applicable).

-## How to Use
+## 🚀 How to Use

-1. Clone this repository to your local machine.
+1. **Clone this repository** to your local machine.
-2. Ensure you have MySQL installed and set up.
+2. Make sure **MySQL** is installed and properly set up on your system.
-3. Run the SQL scripts provided to create and populate the database.
+3. Execute the **SQL scripts** provided to create and populate the database.
-4. Execute the analysis queries to explore the dataset.
+4. Run the analysis queries to start exploring the dataset.

-## Dataset Overview
+## 📈 Dataset Overview

-The World Life Expectancy dataset contains various health metrics for countries around the world across multiple years.
+The dataset encompasses a variety of health metrics for countries worldwide, spanning multiple years.
 Key columns include:

 - `Country`
 - `Year`